Tarifit: Morocco

-There is a large amount of dialectal variation in Riffian Berber; this can easily be seen using the dialect Atlas (Lafkioui, 1997), however Riffian compose a single language with its own phonetical innovations distinct from other Berber languages.
-Majority of them are spoken in Northern Morocco, this includes the varieties of Al Hoceima, Temsamane, Nador, Ikbadene (including Iznasen) and the more southernly variety in the Taza province.
-Besides Riffian, two other related and smaller Berber languages are spoken in North Morocco: the Sanhaja de Srair and the Ghomara languages.
-They are only distantly related to Riffian and are not mutually intelligible with it.
+Tarifit has significant dialectal variation, as shown in the dialect atlas by Lafkioui (1997).
+The majority of Tarifit varieties are spoken in northern Morocco, including those of Al Hoceima, Temsamane, Nador, Ikebdanen, and the more southern variety in Taza province.
+Two smaller Berber languages are spoken in North Morocco: the Sanhaja de Srair and the Ghomara languages.
+They are only distantly related to Tarifit and are not mutually intelligible with it.